Smartwyre/platform-engineer-assessment/README.md

 You should consider:

 * How your solution scales to create _n_ functions with a variety of configuration options
-* Whether what you've built is cost-effective
+* Whether what you've built is cost-effective (The resources used here are on the free tier for the purpose of the exercise, but you should be able to articulate how you might apply the most cost-effective configurations in a production environment)
 * Reusability i.e. another team wishes to create a function, could your code be reused by other respositories?
 * Azure resource naming and tagging best practices
-* Reliability and monitoring
+* Reliability and monitoring options